Buy Kintsugi and see how it is made

 Japanese turquoise Kintsugi bowl

 Most of our restoration customers would like the damage to their broken item to be concealed and hidden by the repair, making it look as new.
 An alternative to masking the repair could be a Kintsugi repair - artistically better than new.
-This sometimes adds value as in the Japanese kintsugi repair method (more about kintsugi / Kintsukuroi below).
+This sometimes adds value as in the Japanese Kintsugi repair method (more about Kintsugi / Kintsukuroi below).
 This option is often a less costly repair than our seamless repair offerings.
 Best candidates for the Kintsugi repair are: Far East ceramic, Wood- Fired pottery, Native American pottery, Satsuma pottery, Raku and Bonsai pots or trays.

 Kintsugi Art Metaphor: Repairing Broken Pottery With Gold